-You can expect major changes to hospital billing this year thanks to the pandemic and shifts in patient behavior – but one of the most important that hospital and health system leaders should pay attention to is changes in use of outpatient services.
+You can expect major changes to hospital billing this year thanks to the pandemic and shifts in patient behavior – but one of the most important that hospital revenue cycle and health system leaders should pay attention to is changes in use of outpatient services.

 An analysis from the Guidehouse Center for Health Insights and Healthcare Financial Management Association (HFMA) addressed hospital and health system leaders including CEOs, CFOs, COOs, and other executives from 182 hospitals for insights into what they expect in the near future.
 It found that a full 95% of the executives surveyed expected higher outpatient volumes in 2023.
 As much as 40% of leaders expected increases of 10% or more.